sfX-android/android_vendor_extendrom/README.md

 sync this repo with `repo sync -j4 vendor/extendrom`

+## activate and configure

+You have 2 options to do that, choose the one you like more ;)

+### option 1: use an Android makefile

 add the following in your `device/<vendor>/<model>/device.mk` (or any other device mk file):

 ~~~